AzorLink/azorlink-public/README.md

 ## 🔒 What's NOT included here

 To protect the product and clients:
-- ❌ No WhatsApp/360Dialog tokens
+- ❌ No WhatsApp/360Dialog tokens or API keys
 - ❌ No real automation rules or intent engine
 - ❌ No production database or infrastructure configuration
-- ❌ No proprietary business logic
+- ❌ No proprietary business logic or NLP models
+- ❌ No real-time message processing logic

+## 📸 Screenshots

+> **Note**: Screenshots and mockups are placeholders.
+Real UI previews coming soon.

+- `docs/screens/dashboard.png` - Dashboard mockup (placeholder)
+- `docs/screens/whatsapp-flow.png` - WhatsApp conversation flow diagram (placeholder)

+See [`docs/README.md`](./docs/README.md) for more details.

 ## 🧱 Project Structure